How to open the Windows My Documents or Documents folder

 By default, the My Documents folder is on the Windows XP desktop.
 However, this folder can be disabled or hidden.
 To hide and show the My Documents folder on the desktop, see: Missing My Computer, My Network Places, or My Documents icon.

-Once Documents is visible on the desktop, double-clicking that folder lets you access your saved documents on the computer.
+Once My Documents is visible on the desktop, double-click that folder to access documents saved on your computer.